-- Qualify for listing under the JSE rules - Distribute at least 75% of its taxable earnings available for distribution to its investors each year - Earn 75% of its income from rental or from indirect property owned or investment income from indirect property ownership - Owns at least R300 million worth of property - Maintain its debt not more than 60% of its gross asset value - Have a committee to monitor risk - Not enter into derivative instruments that are not in the ordinary course of business
+- Qualify for listing under the JSE rules - Distribute at least 75% of its taxable earnings available for distribution to its investors each year - Earn 75% of its income from rental or indirect property owned or investment income from indirect property ownership - Owns at least R300 million worth of property - Maintain its debt not more than 60% of its gross asset value - Have a committee to monitor risk - Not enter into derivative instruments that are not in the ordinary course of business

 A REIT is a listed property investment vehicle that is primarily engaged, directly or indirectly, in property activities and is listed on the JSE under the REIT sector.
 A REIT that is resident for South African income tax purposes qualifies for the REIT tax dispensation.
-A REIT can be a listed Company REIT or a property portfolio of collective investment.
+A REIT can be a listed Company REIT or a portfolio of collective investment schemes in property that qualifies as a REIT as defined in the listing requirements of an exchange.
 The listing requirements of an exchange are defined in section 1 of the Financial Markets Act and licensed under section 9 of the Act.
 The said listing requirements are approved in consultation with the Director-General of the National Treasury and published by the appropriate authority, in terms of section 11 of that Act or by the Financial Sector Conduct Authority.

 No prescribed management model is enforced as to how a Company REIT is to be managed both internally and externally.
-Company REITs may have external or internal management and/or property administration function.
+Company REITs may have external or internal management and/or property administration functions.
 The company's directors are responsible for ongoing compliance with the JSE listing requirements and the Companies Act.